roscoelabs/beams/readme.md

 A development copy of the Beams framework.

-For latest "official" release, see https://bit.ly/1XS0aWM
+For "official" releases, see https://bit.ly/1RjFVlG

 Cheers,